Gbps/nitefury-openocd-flashing-guide/README.md

    - Note: that `0403:6014` is the device vendor ID of your FTDI USB->Serial chip.
 If this is not `0403:6014`, these instructions will **not** work out of the box for you.
 See the section **Programming Cable** above.

-4. If you want to flash a specific bitstream and do not care to flash the PCIe programmer bitstream, make a copy of `flash-project0.sh` and edit the target bitstream file to your `.bit` or `.bin`.
+4. If you want to flash a specific bitstream and do not care to flash the PCIe programmer bitstream, make a copy of `flash.cfg` and `flash-project0.sh` and edit the target bitstream file in `flash.cfg` to point to your new `.bit` or `.bin`.
+Then, edit your new `flash-project0.sh` script to use that new `.cfg` file instead.
 Run that script instead.

 5. Run `chmod +x ./flash-project0.sh`